My obvious hope on this website is to inform people about hospice.

 So please, keep hoping as you and your loved one wait in another doctor’s office.
 Keep hoping as you prowl the web for the newest experimental drug trial.
 Keep hoping while advocating for your beloved . . . for if you give up, they may also surrender.

 But hospice isn’t the opposite of hope.

 The hope found in hospice isn’t based on treatment statistics or—I will be blunt—thinking you’ll never die.
 We all crave a large quantity of many days, but the quality of this day also matters.
 It is scary, even dangerous, to choose the comfort care of hospice over a medical or miracle cure because then only the patient controls her or his hope.
 Hope becomes precious time with loved ones.
 Hope becomes resting rather than restless planning.
-Hope becomes creating intimate memories rather than scheming for a splashy “bucket list” trip to Paris.
+Hope becomes creating intimate memories rather than scheming for a splashy “bucket list” parachute jump or exotic vacation.
 Hope becomes—and this is so difficult for stubborn humans—letting others care for you.

 But who am I kidding?

 Won’t dying and hospice always be equated with hopelessness?

 In the last church I served, a daughter called with a desperate—and hopeful—plea.
 Not a member of the congregation, she immediately (and bluntly) announced she was Buddhist.
 However, her mother was a Christian and dying from cancer.
 Could I visit her?
 Soon after, I arrived at a “stranger’s” home.
 The mother had stopped treatments.
 Hospice would soon be contacted.
 Was there any hope left?
 I visited several times.
 We chatted, held hands, prayed, and joked with her daughter about how easily they irritated each other and how they adored each other more than words could express.